fornax-navo/astropy/docs/io/fits/usage/cloud.rst

 The example above may be particularly fast if your code is running on a server inside the Amazon cloud.

-In some cases you may want to access data stored in the Amazon S3 cloud from a data bucket that is private or uses the "Requester Pays" feature.
+In some cases you may want to access data stored in an Amazon S3 data bucket that is private or uses the "Requester Pays" feature.
 You will have to provide a secret access key in this case.
 You can use the ``fsspec_kwargs`` parameter to pass extra parameters such as access keys to the ``fsspec.open`` function as follows:

 .. doctest-skip::